 A successful MFL student needs to be curious, have an interest in the target language country's society, history, fashion, art, music and lifestyle, be willing to spend time watching programmes and films in the target language, access foreign language magazines that can be read online, express themselves frequently.
 They will be expected to work independently and take responsibility for their own learning and progress.
 This will require them to research topics, form their own opinions and develop a much wider vocabulary.

 - Modern and traditional values

-- The cyber-society
+- The cyber-society, issues and personal identity

 - The place of voluntary work

-- Equal rights

-- Positive features of diversity

-- Life for the marginalised

-- How criminals are treated
+- Regional culture and heritage

+- Artistic culture in the Spanish-speaking world (music and cinema)

 - Grammar